Good fact sheets follow good consultations

 Good factsheets follow good consultations

 A good factsheet tells you something about the condition and how it occurred.
 I will call this knowledge you desire; what, why, how…?
-You may have been born with a hammer toe or it may have occurred during your life.
+You may have been born with a hammer toe, or it may have occurred during your life.
 An infection may have come from outside or inside your body.
 How does it impact you?
 Well, treatment may cure you in 90% of cases.
-This percentage is not a guarantee but shows that there is a good chance of success.
+This percentage is not a guarantee but shows a good chance of success.

 Is there something I can do to help myself?
 Is it practical to fix the problem myself?
-Do I take medication or have something provided to help me get around – a different shoe, stick, dressing, or removable appliance?
-Self-help is desirable but may not fix the problem but only minimise the effect.
-If treatment cannot wholly remove pain, or deformity or allow complete restoration to normal, you should know this and how to cope with some disability.
+Do I take medication or have something provided to help me get around—a different shoe, stick, dressing, or removable appliance?
+Self-help is desirable but may not fix the problem but only minimises its effect.
+If treatment cannot wholly remove pain or deformity or allow complete restoration to normal, you should know this and how to cope with some disability.

 Investigations